FIWARE-GEs/ckan-extensions.right-time-context/README.md

 [![Build Status](https://travis-ci.org/conwetlab/ckanext-right_time_context.svg?branch=master)](https://travis-ci.org/conwetlab/ckanext-right_time_context)
 [![Coverage Status](https://coveralls.io/repos/github/conwetlab/ckanext-right_time_context/badge.svg?branch=master)](https://coveralls.io/github/conwetlab/ckanext-right_time_context?branch=master)

-CKAN extension that will give you the ability to manage real-time resources provided by a FIWARE Context Broker.
+CKAN extension that will give you the ability to manage right-time resources provided by a FIWARE Context Broker.
 This extension also provides a basic view to provide a data preview to user browsing context broker resources, altough it can be combined with other plugins (e.g. the [`ckanext-wirecloud_view`](https://github.com/conwetlab/ckanext-wirecloud_view.git) one) to provide a more advanced visualization of the data provided using CKAN.

 **Note**: This extension is being tested using CKAN 2.5, 2.6, 2.7 and 2.8.
 These are therefore considered as the supported versions